techiescamp/kubernetes-the-hard-way/docs/01-prerequisites.md

 aws --version
 ```

-### Set a Default Compute Region and Zone Configure Default Region and Credentials using AWS CLI
+### Set a Default Compute Region and Credentials using AWS CLI

 Run `aws configure` and provide the following information.
 * AWS Access Key ID